 The Upper Takaka WWTP has a discharge permit for treated wastewater and odour which expires in July 2042.
-The treated wastewater discharge consent permits the maximum daily discharge of 35m3 to land with the 30 day average dry weather flow of not more than 12m3/day.
+The treated wastewater discharge consent permits the maximum daily discharge of 35m to land with the 30 day average dry weather flow of not more than 12m/day.
 The consent sets out several limits for compliance including wastewater sampled at the wetland discharge shall not exceed the following:

 - 5000 cfu/100ml;

-- 50 g/m3 BOD5.
+- 50 g/m BOD5;

-- 50 g/m3 total suspended solids.
+- 50 g/m total suspended solids.